D-NAVIO-Project/d-navio-platform/int-temp-partners.md

 ---

-*For questions or access requests, contact the D-NAVIO platform team.*
+*For questions or access requests, contact the NTUA platform team.*